 The second type of policies promotes a shift to public transport, mainly by subsidizing public transit systems or improving infrastructure.
 This body of literature is particularly relevant to our study, as we also investigate the effects of improved public transport, specifically through enhanced access.
+Despite the apparent overlap between free transit and subsidized transit programs, we maintain that it is useful to distinguish between the two.
+While one might consider free transit merely a specific type of subsidy, factors such as user perceptions, convenience, and behavioral responses can diverge markedly when no fare is charged.
+Consequently, a fare-free system might lead to ridership patterns that differ from those observed in more traditional, partially subsidized scenarios.

+Recent research on subsidized transit demonstrates mixed evidence regarding environmental outcomes.
 For instance, Aydin and Kürschner Rauck (2023) and Gohl and Schrauth (2024) evaluate the impact of Germany's 9-Euro ticket, introduced in 2022, and both report a decrease in air pollution, particularly in regions with robust public transit networks.
-In contrast, Borsati et al. (2023) find no significant effect on air quality from a four-month public transport subsidy in Spain, highlighting the mixed evidence in this area.
-These studies largely concentrate on air quality outcomes, with limited consideration of broader climate impacts.
+However, contrasting findings are presented by Liebensteiner et al. (2024), who observe that while the 9-Euro ticket led to a significant increase in train rides during leisure hours, it only marginally reduced car usage.
+Similarly, Albalate et al. (2024) find no significant effect on air quality from a four-month public transport subsidy in Spain.

 Research on public transit infrastructure provides additional insights.
 Li et al. (2019), Lalive et al. (2018), and Chen and Whalley (2012) show that expanding subway and rail services in China, Germany, and Taipei, respectively, improves air quality.
 Gendron-Carrier et al. (2022) find no average effect from subway openings across 58 cities, but reductions in pollution in more polluted cities.
 Overall, these studies suggest public transit investments can improve air quality, though outcomes vary by local context.
 Some studies indirectly measure the effects of public transport in the absence of explicit policy interventions, using transit strikes to assess substitution between public and private transport.
 For instance, Anderson (2014), Adler and van Ommeren (2016), and Bauernschuster et al. (2017) find significant increases in congestion following transit strikes in Los Angeles, Rotterdam, and Germany's five largest cities, respectively.